tensorflow/java/README.md

 </dependency>
 ```

-Be aware though that the native library are quite large and including too many version of it may result
+Be aware though that the native library is quite large and including too many versions of it may
-increase significantly the size of your JAR.
-So it is a good practice to limit the dependencies to
+significantly increase  the size of your JAR.
+So it is good practice to limit your dependencies to
-the platforms that are actually targeted.
+the platforms you are targeting.

 *Note: the `tensorflow` starter artifact is not available at this moment*

 ## How to Contribute?

 This repository is maintained by TensorFlow JVM Special Interest Group (SIG).
-You can easily join it
+You can easily join the group
 by subscribing to the [jvm@tensorflow.org](https://groups.google.com/a/tensorflow.org/forum/#!forum/jvm)
 mailing list, or you can simply send pull requests and raise issues to this repository.